SamYouatt/eureka/README.md

 Instead break it into separate pieces and then pass this configuration through into `fly.toml`, except the password which should be stored in a separatae fly secret.

 > To update the value in the fly secrets run `fly secrets set APP_DATABASE__PASSWORD=blah`.

+### CD with GithubActions

+It was necessary to generate a fly deploy token, which is stored in github action secrets as FLY_API_TOKEN.

+The configuration for the action is in `.github/workflows/fly.yml`.
+It will run on merges to master.

+> Migrations are not run as part of this!